-Panel 2 of Table 2 shows that there is a substantial intergenerational correlation in educational attainment between fathers and their children.
+The second panel of Table 2 shows that there is a substantial intergenerational correlation in educational attainment between fathers and their children.
 Having a high educated father makes it much more likely that a child will end up with high education.
-46% of the children of high educated fathers also end up with high education, compared to only 13% of those whose fathers have low education.
+46% of the children of high educated fathers also end up